 Its branding won us over, with matte, minimalist design elements that hearken back to vintage drugstores.
-In packaging, we were only disappointed by the size of Dr. Bronner’s we ordered: 14 ounces.
+In packaging, we were only disappointed by the shape of the 14-ounce jar of Dr. Bronner’s we ordered.
 Along with Simple Truth's oil, it came in a tall, skinny glass jar that testers found to be a hassle when compared to wide-mouthed Kelapo.
 That may not matter if you plan on solely cooking with the oil, since you’ll be scooping with a spoon rather than your fingers.
 The Dr. Bronner’s 30-ounce jar is similarly tall and thin.
 If you plan on using the oil for skincare and want to stick with Bronner’s, order in bulk: The 58-ounce plastic tub is the only option with a wide mouth.

 Did You Know?